-Date of Initial Appointment to OFA Board of Directors: June 2007

-End of Current Term: June 2013
+Date of Initial Appointment to OFA Board of Directors: June 2007 End of Current Term: June 2013

-Richard is the founder and Chair of Temple Rock Holdings Inc., an active investment interest.
+Richard is the founder and Chair of Temple Rock Holdings, an active investment interest.
+He also is a former Deputy Chair of TD Securities Inc.

-Richard is a former Deputy Chair of TD Securities Inc. Over the course of his career his senior management responsibilities have included fixed income sales and trading, derivative marketing and equity and debt capital markets origination.
-Richard is also a current board member of the OCAD University Foundation Board and the Chair of Theatrefront, a non-profit group.
-Additional appointments include the advisory board of CommunityLend and FemMed.
+Richard is the current Chair of the OCAD University Foundation Board and a member of the Board of Governors.
+He is Vice Chair of Theatrefront, a non-profit group.
+Additional appointments include the advisory boards of CommunityLend, FemMed and Straen Inc.

-Richard has advised a number of government and corporate entities including GMP Inc., Infrastructure Ontario, GE Capital Canada, OP Trust, the Hospital for Sick Children and Theralase Technologies Inc.
+Richard has also advised a number of government and corporate entities including Infrastructure Ontario, OP Trust and The Hospital for Sick Children.